Accountability

 Publications

-Minutes of the monetary policy meetings of the Reserve Bank Board are published two weeks after each meeting.
+Minutes of the monetary policy discussion of the Monetary Policy Board (before March 2025, the Reserve Bank Board) are published two weeks after each meeting.

-The Reserve Bank publishes two annual reports each year (usually in September or October): the Reserve Bank of Australia Annual Report and the Payments System Board Annual Report.
+The RBA publishes two annual reports each year (usually in September or October) – the Reserve Bank of Australia Annual Report and the Payments System Board Annual Report.

-• Papers (by academics, RBA officers, and others) presented at its annual conference and workshops
+• Papers (by academics, RBA staff, and others) presented at its annual conference and workshops.

-• Submissions made by the Bank to committees of inquiry established by the Parliament.
+• Submissions made by the RBA to committees of inquiry established by the Parliament.

 For further details refer to Publications.